 Standing.
 Before a party can initiate a civil action, it must demonstrate that it has "standing" to do so.
 For civil actions in federal courts and most state courts, this means demonstrating that the party has suffered an "injury in fact" that was caused by the conduct complained of and that can be redressed with a favourable decision from the court.
 Susan B. Anthony List v.
 Driehaus, 134 S. Ct.
 2334, 2341 (2014).
-An "injury in fact" must be concrete, particularised, and actual or imminent (rather than conjectural or hypothetical).
+An "injury in fact" must be concrete (not abstract), particularised (identifiable), and imminent (rather than conjectural or hypothetical).
 Id.
 An allegation of future injury may only suffice if the threatened injury is "certainly impending", or there is a "substantial risk' that the harm will occur".
 Id.
+In creating causes of action in the courts, Congress is given wide discretion to identify which injuries will satisfy these standing requirements.
+"Congress has the power to define injuries and articulate chains of causation that will give rise to a case or controversy where none existed before."
+Spokeo, Inc. v.
+Robins, 136 S. Ct.
+1540 (2016).

 Class actions.
 Federal and state laws in the United States permit civil actions to be brought by or against representatives of a class of similarly-situated persons on behalf of the absent members of the class.
-Class actions are appropriate where the class is so numerous that joinder of all members is impracticable, there are questions of law or fact common to the class, the claims or defences of the representative parties are typical of the claims or defences of the class.
+Class actions are appropriate when the class is so numerous that joinder of all members is impracticable, there are questions of law or fact common to the class, the claims or defences of the representative parties are typical of the claims or defences of the class.
 See Fed.
 R. Civ.
 P. 23(a).
 Class actions may be used to obtain a monetary judgment, injunctive relief, and civil penalties on behalf of the class.
 Class actions may also be settled and dismissed on a class-wide basis, binding the absent members of the class, but only if the court reviews the settlement and finds the settlement terms are fair, adequate, and reasonable as to the absent class members.
 See Fed.
 R. Civ.
 P. 23(e).